 The exposure time is the time necessary to sterilize the device and does not include the entire cycle time.
 There is a time/temperature relationship for proper steam sterilization which has been developed by scientific testing and is used in all sterilization methods to create what is known as the total exposure phase.
 Exposure periods for steam sterilization vary with size, shape, weight, density and material composition of the device being sterilized, among other factors.

 The size of the sterilizer will vary based on the capacity needed for the area where the autoclave will be used.
-For example, in a dental office the autoclave may simply sit on the countertop where the equipment only needs to sterilize small packs of instruments.
-An immediate-use sterilizer is typically needed near an operating room, and may only need to process 1-3 trays of instruments at a time.
-Most healthcare facilities, however, have large autoclave machines in their Sterile Processing Department (SPD) which can process 15-20 trays of instruments per cycle or even up to 625 lbs of instruments per cycle depending on size.
+For example, in a dental office a small autoclave may simply sit on the countertop where the equipment only needs to sterilize small packs of instruments.
+An immediate-use small sterilizer is typically needed near an operating room, and may only need to process 1-3 trays of instruments at a time.
+Most healthcare facilities, however, have medium or large autoclave machines in their Sterile Processing Department (SPD) which can process 15-20 trays of instruments per cycle or even up to 625 lbs of instruments per cycle depending on size.

 Industrial sized autoclaves for manufacturing processes can be very large, some comparable to the size of a semi-truck or airplane.